inko-lang/inko/notes/type_system.md

 Perhaps as a start its best to only check for the existence of a method during runtime, this would also make the compiler a bit less complicated.

+## Type Syntax

+In most cases the Aeon compiler should be able to infer the type of a variable based on the value assigned to it.
+In some cases this is not possible, one of those examples would be an instance variable without a default value.

+The syntax used for annotating types is as following:

+    type = identifier ':' constant

+For example:

+    number: Integer

+This can be combined with a default value, although this is not required as the type can be inferred based on the value:

+    let number: Integer = 10

+The syntax is the same for arguments:

+    def some_method(number: Integer) {

+    }

+And for instance variables:

+    @number: Integer